cm0ore/ensemble_processing_pipeline/README.md

 libtbx.python water_ensem_rmsf.py 7KRO_updated.pdb O
 ```

-output: 7KRO_water_rmsfs.pml and 7KRO_water_rmsfs.csv
+output: 7KRO_water.pml and 7KRO_water.csv

-2. run ligand_series_aligner.py with each pdb and its 7KRO_water_rmsfs.pml file in order to align all of the ensembles and their waters in the same coordinate plane.
+2. run ligand_series_aligner.py with each pdb and its 7KRO_water.pml file in order to align all of the ensembles and their waters in the same coordinate plane.

-Note: user must change
-  -path to apo .pdb and its pdb_water_rmsfs.pml and its pdb_rmsfs.pml
-  -variables "directory" and "pdb_list" (pdb_list should be a .csv with the name of each .pdb file).
-The pdbs and their water_rmsfs.pmls and "pdb_list" should all be in directory.
+Note: user must change paths to apo_.pdb, its apo_water.pml, and its apo_rmsfs.pml, as well as variables "directory" and "pdb_list" (pdb_list should be a .csv with the name of each .pdb file).
+The pdbs and their water_.pmls and "pdb_list" should all be in directory.
 The protein rmsfs for each pdb should be in directory/rmsfs

 ```
 pymol: ligand_series_aligner.py